 Too Early Risings

 Babies and children thrive on early to bed and early to rise schedules.
-That being said, nobody's day should be starting before 6am unless it is by personal choice.
+That being said, nobody's day should be starting before 6am...unless of course that's a personal choice :)

-Some babies and young children are naturally extra early risers, and may be getting their full sleep needs and waking up by 5:30am, but even those little ones should be able to keep themselves quietly entertained for an extra 30 minutes to allow for a reasonable wake up time for the rest of the family.
+Some babies and young children are naturally extra early risers, and may be getting their full sleep needs and waking up by 5:30am, but even those little ones should be able to keep themselves quietly entertained for half an hour to allow for a reasonable wake up time for the rest of the family.

 It doesn’t actually take a whole lot of morning light shining through your child’s bedroom windows to encourage an extra early morning time.
 The sleep that happens after midnight becomes progressively lighter sleep that is easier to wake from.
 If there is any light making it’s way into your child’s bedroom, it’s very possible that this light is the culprit.
+Light sneaking through the windows could wake your child up much too early in the morning.
+It could also keep your child up too late after bedtime.
+Both situations may result in a too early rising.
 Get a little nuts with blacking out your child’s bedroom and you will see results.

 Here’s some of my lesser logical sounding advice.
 Shift bedtime earlier!
 A too late bedtime actually makes it more likely that sleep will be interrupted and/or end too early in the morning.
 Trial and error is OK, but a touch too early is always going to be better than a touch too late in terms of bedtime.
 It doesn’t have to be a permanent change either, but rather a temporary adjustment to help your child lean into a higher quality of sleep more easily.